kristoff-it/zig-okredis/REPLIES.md

 ```

 ### Strings
-Decoding strings without allocating is a bit trickier.
-It's possible to decode
+Parsing strings without allocating is a bit trickier.
+It's possible to parse
 a string inside an array, but the two lengths must match, as there is no way to
 otherwise indicate the point up to which the array was filled.

 For your convenience the library bundles a generic type called `FixBuf(N)`.
 A
-`FixBuf(N)` just an array of size `N` + a length, so it allows decoding strings
+`FixBuf(N)` just an array of size `N` + a length, so it allows parsing strings
 shorter than `N` by using the length to mark where the string ends.
 If the
 buffer is not big enough, an error is returned.
 We will later see how types like
-`FixBuf(N)` can implement custom decoding logic.
+`FixBuf(N)` can implement custom parsing logic.

 ```zig
 const FixBuf = okredis.types.FixBuf;